bugltd/ComfyLab-Pack/wiki/tutorials/Output Config/01 - simple (value and label)/README.md

 - labels can be customized, by adding the `label` key
 - existing connections are dropped if any of the following is changed: name, type or label
 - adjust the output type to the type expected by the destination input
+  - by default, the output type is deducted for the value: it can be a string, a number (integer and/or float), a boolean, an array (list)... or anything else, you choose
+    - types can be enforced though, we will cover that in the next tutorial

-The next tutorial will be shorter: we will see other configuration options (to make your node look like a Christmas tree if you wish), and how validation errors are handled.
+The next tutorial will be shorter: we will see other configuration options (to make your node look like a christmas garland if you wish), and how validation errors are handled.

 To jump to it: **[follow the link](<../02%20-%20making%20your%20life%20(and%20outputs)%20more%20colorful/>)**